nradulovic/hw_parvus/README.rst

 Introduction
 ============

-This document shall describe procedures to build audio power amplifier using LM3886 integrated circuits.
+This document shall describe rationales used to design and build audio power amplifier modules using LM3886 integrated circuit.

 Architecture
 ============

-Low power sections:
-High power sections:
+The complete power amplifier consists of three sections:

+* Input circuit
+* Power amplifier
+* Power supply

+**Input circuitry** and **Power amplifier** sections are located on single PCB while the **Power supply** is located on separate PCB.

 Input circuit
 =============